rmcanany/SolidEdgeHousekeeper/README.md

 `Custom` properties are ones that you create, probably in a template.
 Solid Edge also creates some Custom properties for you.
-These include `Exposed Variables` and output from `Inspect > Physical Properties` command.
+These include `Exposed Variables` and output from the `Inspect > Physical Properties` command.
 The custom property names can be in any language.
 (In theory, at least -- not tested at this time.
-Not sure about the Solid Edge variables either.)
+Not sure about the Solid Edge entries either.)

 **Comparison**